Many private investors fail to appreciate the cash flow statement’s importance.

 - Is the company struggling to collect cash and paying debtors quicker than this is coming in?

-We should always check for amortisation of intangible assets or depreciation of fixed assets on the cash flow statement because these are non-cash items and so added back to the P&L. This means that profit can be boosted heavily by management discretion of how they decide to value a tangible or intangible asset.
+We should always check for amortisation of intangible assets or depreciation of fixed assets (both current assets and noncurrent assets) on the cash flow statement because these are non-cash items and so added back to the P&L in the operational activity part of the cash flow statement.

 Another reason is that if there are large amounts of depreciation then eventually these fixed assets will need replacing or require capital expenditure for maintenance.

 Whereas a business may only have a tangible asset value of a certain amount – a buyer may buy the firm for more because the buyer believes the business branding or employees have addtional value.

 Goodwill matters on the cash flow statement because it is added back as a non-cash item.
 It is the same with exceptional impairments.
 Some companies have ‘exceptional impairments’ every single year, which artificially boosts the company’s profits!

-If accounts receivables (money paid to us) is growing much faster than payables (money paid to us) then it increases the risk of a cash call on the business.
+If accounts receivables (money paid to us) is growing much faster than payables (money owed to others) then it increases the risk of a cash call on the business.
 We may need to find a debt facility or dilute shareholders by asking them for more cash in the form of equity.

-Being able to do so will save us plenty of money by not investing in complete trashcans and will help us to avoid companies that go bust if we know what to look for.
+Being able to do so will save us plenty of money by not investing in complete trash cans and will help us to avoid companies that go bust if we know what to look for.